igorski/bitmappery/README.md

 ## Document rendering and interactions

 The Document is rendered one layer at a time onto a Canvas element, using [zCanvas](https://github.com/igorski/zCanvas).
-Both the rendering and interaction handling is performed by _@/src/components/ui/zcanvas/layer_sprite.js_.
+Both the rendering and interaction handling is performed by dedicated "Sprite" classes.

+All layer rendering and interactions are handled by _@/src/components/ui/zcanvas/layer_sprite.js_.
 Note that the purpose of the renderer is solely to delegate interactions events to the Layer entity.
 The renderer should represent the properties of the Layer, the Layer should never reverse-engineer from the onscreen content (especially as different window size and scaling factor will greatly complicate these matters when performed two-way).

 Rendering transformations, text and effects is an asynchronous operation handled by _@/src/services/render-service.js_.
-The purpose of this service is to perform and cache repeated operations and eventually maintain the source bitmap represented by the _layer-sprite.js_.
+The purpose of this service is to perform and cache repeated operations and eventually maintain the source bitmap represented by the LayerSprite.
+The LayerSprite invokes the rendering service.

+All interactions that work across layers (viewport panning, layer selection by clicking on non-transparent pixels and selection drawing) is done by a single top level sprite that covers the entire zCanvas area.
+This is handled by _@/src/components/ui/zcanvas/interaction-pane.js_.

 ## State history